 Homepage / Popular Bullion Refiners: Johnson Matthey

-Johnson Matthey's logo of a Geologist's Pick & Hammer is recognized worldwide among bullion investors as a sign of quality.
+The Johnson Matthey logo with its monogram and a Geologist's Pick & Hammer (⚒) is globally recognized by bullion investors as a symbol of quality.

-Percival Johnson was the founder of Johnson Matthey company and a founding member of the Royal Society of Chemistry. (the oldest national chemical society in the world).
+and he was a founding member of the Royal Society of Chemistry, the oldest national chemical society in the world.

 Through his work, Percival proved to his father that he was a skilled assayer and mineralogist.

-In 1817, at twenty-five years of age, Percival separated from his father’s established assaying firm and set up his own “Assayer and Practical Mineralogist” business.
+In 1817, at twenty-five years of age, Percival left his father’s established assaying firm and set up his own “Assayer and Practical Mineralogist” business, named "Johnson and Company"; Percival set up the company with £150 of capital, the equivalent of £15,000 today.

 He specialized in assaying and refining precious metals, particularly gold imported from Brazil: he perfected a method of extracting palladium from gold, improving its color.

-Over the next several years, Johnson added a few partners in his company.
+Over the next several years, Johnson added a few partners to his company.

-In 1832, he added George Stokes to the firm, creating the partnership of Johnson & Stokes.
+In 1832, Percival Johnson added George Stokes to the firm, creating the partnership of Johnson & Stokes.

-In 1838, George Matthey (1825–1913) joined the firm as an apprentice to Percival Johnson and William Cook at just thirteen years of age.
+In 1838, George Matthey (1825–1913) joined the firm as an apprentice to Percival Johnson and William Cock at just thirteen years of age.

-In 1851, Johnson made George Matthey a full partner in the firm, creating the Johnson Matthey Company.
+In 1851, Percival Johnson made George Matthey a full partner in the firm, creating the Johnson Matthey Company.
+Shortly thereafter, in 1852, the Johnson Matthey company became an official assayer and refiner to the Bank of England.

-George Matthey encouraged Johnson to expand the company's capabilities, and their new partnership transformed the business into the International Conglomerate it is today.
+Over the years, Percival Johnson & George Matthey expanded the company's capabilities, and their partnership transformed the business into the International Conglomerate it is today.

 P.R.
 Mallory later formed the Mallory Metallurgical Company.
 The company engineered electrical alloys and composites from silver, copper, and tungsten.

-In addition, during World War II, P.R.
-Mallory teamed up with Samuel Ruben and created the first mercury cell battery; millions of these batteries were manufactured for the war effort.
+P.R.
+Mallory collaborated with Henry Ford to develop the first applications of Electrical Resistance Welding.
+Additionally, during World War II, P.R.
+Mallory partnered with Samuel Ruben to create the first mercury cell battery, and millions of these batteries were produced to support the war effort.

 The P.R.
-Mallory Company later revolutionized the battery industry, creating the alkaline manganese battery, and in 1964, the company registered "Duracell" as its trademark.
+Mallory Company revolutionized the battery industry by creating the alkaline manganese battery.
+In 1964, the company registered "Duracell" as its trademark.

 It is unknown when they started to produce investment-grade bullion, but it made gold and silver bullion bars and rounds until the end of the partnership in 1977.